winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 Adding, updating and removing environment variables can be done from the Wing Cloud CLI:

 `wingcloud -repository <my-repo> env add <key> <value>`

-#### PR With Multiple Entry Points

-There is a support for multiple entry points in a single PR.
-Every `*.main.w` file in the repository will be considered as an entry point and will have a dedicated preview environment.
-All preview environments will be available in the PR comment and will be updated upon code changes.

 #### Run Tests Automatically Upon PR Creation and Code Changes